Alien-AV/gangster-game/PLAN.md

 ## Upcoming changes

-- Implement vigilantism as a choice for local criminals
-  - On the `small_crooks` table card, present a chooser with options like "Recruit Enforcer" or "Vigilante Patrol" when a gangster is dropped.
-  - Use the existing `actVigilante` semantics (Fist-based duration, +respect, +heat) for the vigilantism branch.

 - Rework heat mechanic (remove global heat counter)
   - Replace the global heat/heatProgress with spawned Heat cards on the table.
   - Each Heat card has a timer and a consequence on expiration (e.g., fines, crackdowns, loss of assets).